froggeric/lavolcanica.com/DESIGN.md

-## **La Sonora Volcánica: Website Design & Development Guide**
+# La Sonora Volcánica: Website Design & Development Guide

-**Project:** Official Website for the music artist "La Sonora Volcánica" **Version:** 1.0 (Completion of core sections) **Stack:** Vanilla HTML, CSS, and JavaScript (No libraries or frameworks)
+**Project:** Official Website for the music artist "La Sonora Volcánica" **Version:** 2.0
+**Stack:** Vanilla HTML, CSS, and JavaScript (No libraries or frameworks)

+## 1. Design Philosophy

+### 1.1.
+Core Project Vision

+The website aims to be an immersive, content-rich experience for fans of La Sonora Volcánica.
+It serves as the official digital presence for the artist, showcasing their music, stories, and collaborations.
+The design should be modern, dynamic, and easily updatable.

+### 1.2.
+Target Audience Analysis

+The target audience includes fans of cumbia, Latin music, surf rock, and chicha.
+The design should appeal to a wide range of users, from casual listeners to dedicated fans.

-### **1. Core Philosophy & Design System**
+### 1.3.
+Foundational Design Principles

-This section outlines the foundational creative and visual principles that govern the entire website.
-Adhering to these principles is key to maintaining a cohesive and impactful user experience.

-#### **1.1.
-Core Concept: "Tropical Noir"**

-The entire aesthetic is built on this concept.
-It's a fusion of opposites, reflecting the artist's music:
+The entire aesthetic is built on the concept of "Tropical Noir," a fusion of opposites that reflects the artist's music:

-*   **Tropical:** Vibrant, energetic, natural, referencing Latin American culture, cumbia, and the Canary Islands.
+- **Tropical:** Vibrant, energetic, natural, referencing Latin American culture, cumbia, and the Canary Islands.
-*   **Noir:** Moody, atmospheric, dark, mysterious, and cinematic, referencing the "volcanic" energy and the soulful depth of genres like bolero and tango.
+- **Noir:** Moody, atmospheric, dark, mysterious, and cinematic, referencing the "volcanic" energy and the soulful depth of genres like bolero and tango.

-Practically, this translates to a dark-themed UI where vibrant accent colors and high-quality imagery can truly stand out.
+This translates to a dark-themed UI where vibrant accent colors and high-quality imagery can truly stand out.

-#### **1.2.
-Color Palette**
+## 2. Aesthetic Framework

+### 2.1.
+Color Palette

 The palette is defined as CSS variables in the `:root` of `style.css` for easy maintenance.